 Exploring and appreciating nature takes on a whole new significance as we spend more of our lives online.
-If you'd like to get your students learning outside, you may find inspiration in Beth Keskey's story about her success with helping students connect with nature through technology and the observation of changes over a period of time.
+If you'd like to get your students learning outside, you

+Many of the stories in this issue were written before the pandemic or before we knew how long we would be here.
+But the deeper meaning of the stories is still relevant to our current situation. may find inspiration in Beth Keskey's story about her success with helping students connect with nature through technology and the observation of changes over a period of time.
 Perhaps now more than ever, you want to help students see themselves as participants in a learning community.
 In "A Good Year," Ben Buehler describes building his students' confidence to connect with the course as scientists.
 Maybe you are thinking about what stories your students hear about your course content.
-In her audio piece "On Harry Potter and Whose Stories are

-Told," Jamie Melton speaks to the stories within the stories that make up teaching.
+In her audio piece "On Harry Potter and Whose Stories are Told," Jamie Melton speaks to the stories within the stories that make up teaching.